 Stock screeners are also useful tools that investors and traders can use to filter stocks based on some pre-defined metrics, which allow users to accurately and quickly select stocks that fit a particular profile.
-For example, users can screen for stocks based on their price, price range, price triggers, volatility, market cap, average volume, p/e ratio, dividend yield and much more.
+For example, users can screen for stocks based on their price, price range, price triggers, volatility, market cap, average volume, P/E ratio, dividend yield and much more.
 Investors can use screeners to analyze historical data, past earnings results, technical indicators and more to find stocks that are poised to do well in the future.

-Do you see how useful such a screening tool would be in finding the right stocks for your options trading strategy and also saving tonnes of time?
+Do you see how useful such a screening tool would be in finding the right stocks for your options trading strategy and also saving tons of time?
 With a good stock screener, investors or traders could analyze hundreds of stocks in a short period of time, allowing them to eliminate those stocks that don’t meet the necessary requirements.

-The steps outlined above should help options traders select more suitable underlying stocks to compliment their options trading strategy.
+The steps outlined above should help options traders select more suitable underlying stocks to complement their options trading strategy.
 Before venturing into options trading, traders should among other things: do their diligent research, trade more liquid stocks, review historical data and charts to identify trends, identify events that might impact stock prices, and utilize stock screeners to minimize the guess work and save time.